FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ### Reading from Child Entity to Parent Entity

-We can also make a request to retrieve the `controllingAsset` attribute relationship information from a known **Device** entity by using the `options=keyValues` setting
+We can also make a request to retrieve the `controlledAsset` attribute relationship information from a known **Device** entity by using the `options=keyValues` setting

 #### 6 Request: